material-motion/material-motion/specifications/runtime/performer.md

       function addPlan(plan)
     }

 **Active State API**: Define an optional API that allows performers to affect the active state of the scheduler.
-Performers can use this API to ensure that a scheduler sticks around until active animations or gestures have completed.
+Performers can use this API to indicate to a scheduler that there is some active animation or gesture, for example.

 > The performer may choose not to implement this API.